 Neutering is the term used for spaying a female animal or castrating a male animal.
-At Maven Vets we recommend neutering your pet unless you are a breeder.
+At Maven Vets in Surrey we recommend neutering your pet unless you are a breeder.

 There are both health and social benefits associated with neutering.

 Members of our Maven Health Care Club benefit from a discount on neutering costs.